 Recognized Products List Submission & Evaluation

-All materials used for construction, rehabilitation and maintenance of highways and bridges must be on the Recognized Products List.
+Products used for construction, rehabilitation and maintenance of highways and bridges must be on the Recognized Products List unless otherwise approved.

 Product suppliers and manufactures may request to have a product added to the Recognized Products List.
 The recognized products list standing committee (est. 1991) will review, evaluate and list accepted products in the Recognized Products List for use on ministry maintenance and construction contracts.

 In general, brand name products meeting the Standard Specifications for Highway Construction are satisfactory for use when meeting contractual specifications and accepted by the project manager.
 These products do not require a product submission.